Staleness Factors and Volatility Estimation at High Frequencies: Empirical Application

 \subsection{Estimation Results}

-We estimated the SFM using zero-return data in 2014 to illustrate the behavior of the staleness factors.
-These factors were extracted using a logit-type link function.
-Our analysis identified three distinct staleness factors, which are visualized in Figure \ref{fig:staleness factors}.
+We estimate the SFM using zero-return data from 2014 to illustrate the behavior of the staleness factors.
+These factors were extracted using a logit link function.
+We identify three distinct staleness factors, reported in Figure \ref{fig:staleness factors}.
 These factors exhibit markedly different daily patterns.

-The Figure 9 in the Supplementary Material displays three representative staleness-probability trajectories with co-movement pattern, which ranges from a minimum of approximately 0.02 to a maximum of around 0.60.
-Notably, the series exceeds 0.10 for more than half of the stocks (as shown in the middle panel of the Figure), highlighting that data staleness is an intrinsic characteristic of the market.
+Figure 15 of the supplementary material shows three representative staleness-probability trajectories exhibiting a clear comovement pattern, which ranges from a minimum of approximately 0.02 to a maximum of around 0.60.
+In Supplementary Figure 15 (middle panel), more than half of the stocks have staleness probabilities exceeding 0.10, indicating that staleness is pervasive in the market.